FZJ-IEK3-VSA/hplib/README.md

 - identify **efficiency parameters** from the database with a least-square regression model
 - **simulate** heat pump efficiency as well as  electrical & thermal power as time series.

-For the simulation, it is possible to calculate outputs of a specific **manufacturer + model or** alternatively for an **9 different types of a generic heat pump**
+For the simulation, it is possible to calculate outputs of a specific **manufacturer + model or** alternatively for an **9 different generic types of a heat pump**.

 ## Documentation